-LuxArm is supporting your recovery.
+LuxArm is supporting your arm recovery.

 Use: LuxArm is intended for complex arm injuries that are due to a stroke/brain injury, other neurological injury or spinal cord injury.
 Some possible conditions for use include: upper limb paresis, shoulder subluxation, abnormal tone, edema or arm pain that requires protection and therapeutic positioning at multiple joints to support healing.
-A therapist/professional is recommended to properly adjust and customize the LuxArm to each user.
+An occupational therapist is recommended to properly adjust and customize the LuxArm to each user.